-Gov. Murphy nominates Shawn LaTourette as Commissioner of DEP
+Gov. Murphy nominates Shawn LaTourette as commissioner of DEP

 LaTourette had been serving as interim commissioner since Catherine McCabe retired from the position in January.

-"To succeed the incomparable Catherine McCabe and serve as your next DEP commissioner is an honor beyond any I can imagine," LaTourette said.
-"I love this state and I want to give back because it has given me everything."

-LaTourette joined the state DEP in 2018, after spending 20-years working as a lawyer and a policy maker in the field of environmental protection.
+He joined the state DEP in 2018 after spending 20 years working as a lawyer and a policymaker in the field of environmental protection.
 He describes the role of commissioner as something sacred.

 Contact Molly Shelly: